xzx0554/Open-source-Portrait-to-Sketch-App/README.md

 # Open-source-Portrait-to-Sketch-App
-This is a Flask-written portrait-to-simplified-sketch app that charges per card code.
-It uses the deep learning model ArtLine for drawing and iic/cv_unet_image-matting for portrait extraction, mainly targeting custom laser printing.
+This is a Flask-written portrait-to-simplified-sketch app that charges via card code.
+It utilizes the deep learning model ArtLine for drawing and the iic/cv_unet_image-matting for portrait extraction, primarily aimed at custom laser printing.
+You need to create a 'static' folder yourself, where the 'upload' and 'download' folders will store the images uploaded and downloaded by users, respectively.
+Under the 'static' folder, you should upload your own icons and store QR codes for your shop.